patrickcarlohickman/wsl-setup/README.md

 9. Run `sudo -i $HOME/wsl-setup/setup/setup-wsl.sh`.
 This will take a while to run.
 10. Exit WSL and reconnect, or just start a new shell with `exec $SHELL -l`.
 11. Run `startup` to ensure all your services are up and running.
+12. Copy the scripts in the `bin` directory to somewhere on the Windows host machine.

 ## What does it do?